• DUI & DWI in Indiana

 Indiana's substance abuse laws fall under the Operating While Intoxicated (OWI) umbrella.
 You may be found guilty of simply being under the influence of a substance while driving (meaning that it affected your ability to drive), or being over the blood alcohol content legal limit.

-Additionally, if your BAC is over .15%, you will face more severe punishment.
+Additionally, if your BAC is over 0.15%, you will face more severe punishment.

 Administrative Suspension

-You may still have to serve jail time, and pay additional fines.
+You may still have to serve jail time and pay additional fines.

 Habitual Offenders

-All of these violations also carry the possibility of jail time and fines.
 Anytime you're involved in an OWI offense, you might consider hiring a lawyer to defend you.

 Insurance Consequences

-If you have a OWI offense, you will be required to have high-risk insurance for three years after your conviction.
+If you have a OWI offense, you will be required to have high-risk insurance for 3 years after your conviction.
 You'll need to have your insurance agent file an SR-22 form with the BMV.
 If you fail to do so, or if you cancel the insurance, your license will be suspended again.

 Of course, high-risk insurance carries much greater premiums than that of the average insurance policy.
 Additionally, your current insurance company may cancel your policy after your OWI offense, thus forcing you to find another carrier.

-Once you have served your suspension and other penalties, you may apply for reinstatement at any of the eight reinstatement branches located throughout Indiana.
+Once you have served your suspension and other penalties, you may apply for reinstatement at any of the reinstatement branches located throughout Indiana.

 Additional Information